munificent/craftinginterpreters/book/strings.md

 <aside name="terminator" class="bottom">

-We need to terminate it explicitly ourselves because the lexeme points at a range of characters inside the monolithic source string and isn't terminated.
+We need to terminate the string ourselves because the lexeme points at a range of characters inside the monolithic source string and isn't terminated.

 Since ObjString stores the length explicitly, we *could* leave the character array unterminated, but slapping a terminator on the end costs us only a byte